isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

     * once you do have the green circle, you can click on it to see a message like: "Valid: This query will process 131 MB when run."
     * to execute the query, click on **RUN QUERY** !

-    * *please note that some of the screen-shots on this page may be based on earlier versions of the COSMIC tables, but the sample SQL on this page has been updated (and tested) to query the latest COSMIC tables*

 .. code-block:: sql